-Over in Jericho, the Headington Quarry Morris Dancers will dancing well-known Morris dances (Morris and Rapper) outside the Anchor in Jericho from 6.15am.
+Over in Jericho, the Headington Quarry Morris Dancers will be dancing well-known Morris dances (Morris and Rapper) outside the Anchor in Jericho from 6.30am.

 If you want to know more about Morris dancing (and so you should!) then, of course, we have got a handy page to explain this traditional form of dance just here.

 If you fancy something a bit more lively after the choir then head to the steps of the Clarendon Building on Broad Street for 6.15am to hear the now-traditional (since 2004!)
 Whirly Band.
 This green-clad gang of Oxford's finest pipers, drummers, fiddlers, squeezebox players and assorted folkies will be welcoming May in with Rough Music that's old as the hills and as fresh as spring.
 Come shake yer bones and remember you're alive!

 Sol Samba will be performing on Magdalen Bridge after the choir have finished singing up in the tower.
 Horns of Plenty will play a set at Queen's Lane.
 The Horns are expected to decamp to Radcliffe Square after that, before finishing with a set in the Vaults and Garden cafe.